MurilloGroupMSU/spartan/tutorial.md

 ### Sparklines

 Spartan provides sparklines, which are typically very small line plots without axes or the usual labels.
+(This is more minimal than the minimal plot.)
 Spartan's sparklines can be used with no labels, with the minimum, maximum and final values labeled, with a zero value line or with a band reflecting the mean and variance.

 ### Parallel Plot